-Dorota Biniecka: Product Design Graduate (BSc)
+- A day in the working life of Dorota Biniecka: Product Design Graduate (BSc)

 I am a designer for Mitchell & Cooper – manufacturer and supplier of products for Bar, Catering and Café Industry.
 My responsibilities include conceptualisation, detailed design, development, production to feedback and evaluation for the in-house brand Bonzer® as well as improvement and development of existing product ranges alongside Manufacturing & Design Engineer.
 I am also involved in design and development of product ideas for Point of Purchase and retail environments.

-Martin Soeding: Mechanical Engineering Graduate (MEng)
+- A day in the working life of Martin Soeding: Mechanical Engineering Graduate (MEng)

 What does your graduate scheme involve?